jrihon/thesis/chapters/00_chapter/00_section_02.typ

 // AS formalism
 ===== Altona-Sundaralingam (AS)
 A relationship was described between the values of the endocyclic torsion angles ($nu_(0 arrow.r 4)$) and the puckering itself #mcite(("Altona1968pseudorot"), biblio).
 The AS formalism was also the first to popularise the usage of puckering behaviour on the nucleic acid ribose sugar and introduces the pseudorotational wheel.
-The latter makes it possible to graph occurences of the various puckers of the ribose sugars on a polar coordinate system when a nucleic acid crystal structure is determined (@fig-fivering B.) #mcite(("Altona1972formalism"), biblio).
+The latter graphically depicts occurrences of the various puckers of the ribose sugars on a polar coordinate system when a nucleic acid crystal structure is determined (@fig-fivering B.) #mcite(("Altona1972formalism"), biblio).

 @eq-as-phaseangle details on a formula where all endocyclic angles are passed to a function to return the phase angle.
 This parameters allows @eq-as-amplitude to complete, given $j=0$ and a trivial rearrangement left to the reader.